hippogamesunity/PlayID/README.md

 Data size limit is 4096 bytes (1 record per 1 user per 1 app).
 Not designed for storing user generated content.

 ## Leaderboards
-**Play Leaderboards** provides your apps with online scores.
-Competition is a good way to increase retention.
+**Play ID Leaderboards** provides your apps with online scores.
+- challenge your friends
+- competition is a good way to increase retention

 ## Analytics, Achievements
 Under development.